12 All-Natural Ways To Boost Your Immune System

 Vitamin C powder: 1,500 mg daily.
 Vitamin C is really a powerhouse vitamin for immunity.
 A deficiency in vitamin C has been associated with an increased frequency and duration of colds, along with immune system defects.
 It's also a crucial free-radical scavenger that significantly protects against infectious disease.

 4. Try colostrum.

 One of the benefits of being breastfed as a baby is the protective antibodies we get from our mother.
 These antibodies get us through the first years of life while our own immune system is learning the ropes.
 This is why breastfed individuals are generally healthier and have fewer allergies as they get older.
-Colostrum is the "first milk" from nursing mammals, and it’s a rich source of these protective antibodies, as well as anti-inflammatory substances like lactoferrin.
+Colostrum is the "first milk" from nursing mammals, and it's a rich source of these protective antibodies, as well as anti-inflammatory substances like lactoferrin.
 Luckily, we can harness the power of colostrum even as adults to help fight inflammation and strengthen our immune system.
-In powder form from grass-fed cows, goats, and other mammals it can be mixed in smoothies, water, and juice.
-My favorite is Mt Kapra Colostrum from grass-fed goats.
+In powder form from grass-fed cows, goats, and other mammals, it can be mixed in smoothies and juices.
+My favorite is Mt.
+Kapra Colostrum from grass-fed goats.

 5. Incorporate bone broth.

-Our grandmothers knew what they were talking about, seeing how bone broth shops are cropping up left and right.
+Our grandmothers knew what they were talking about, seeing as how the bone broth industry has exploded.
 The benefits of drinking and cooking with organic bone broth have far-reaching effects on the immune system.
 The natural gelatin, collagen, and amino acids tend to the gut, improve wound healing, and help support the health of individual immune cells such as lymphocytes.
-There is good reason to drink homemade chicken soup when dealing with a cold or the flu.
+So, there is definitely good reason to drink homemade chicken soup when dealing with a cold or the flu.

 6. Investigate fungi.